shishenyxx/MCD_mosaic/Pipelines/MosaicHunter/README.md

-# MosaicHunter single mode pipeline for WES or MPAS or any targeted sequencing
+# MosaicHunter single mode pipeline for WES or MPAS or any targeted sequencing data

 The pipeline is basically following the [MosaicHunter user guide](https://github.com/zzhang526/MosaicHunter/blob/master/docs/MosaicHunterUserGuide.pdf).
 This Snakefile is a wrapper for the discover phase of MosaicHunter single mode for WES and MPAS and any targeted sequencing data.